 Serenity Online Therapy offers SSL encryption protocol to insure privacy in online counseling.
-Serenity Online Therapy offers secure chat therapy and email counseling with Carl Benedict, a licensed professional counselor.
+Serenity Online Therapy offers secure Video, Phone, and Chat Therapy and Email Counseling with Carl Benedict, a licensed professional counselor.

 THERAPY